-25 genius ways to fine-tune Spotify
+25 best Spotify tips and tricks: genius ways to fine-tune Spotify

-Spotify's musical riches are so vast that it's easy to just swim in the shallows of its desktop and mobile apps.
+Think you're already the master of the world's most popular streaming service?
+Think again - here are our top Spotify tips and tricks

-That's fine, of course, but do this and you'll be missing out on a world of shortcuts, buried treasure and companion apps that can help make it an even more versatile music buddy.
+Spotify’s musical riches are so vast that it’s easy to just swim in the shallows of its desktop and mobile apps.
+That’s fine, of course, but do this and you’ll be missing out on a world of shortcuts, buried treasure and companion apps that can help make it an even more versatile music buddy.
+Here’s our guide to the best Spotify tips and tricks.

 Fancy getting Spotify to beat-match music to your runs?
 Supply the soundtrack to your PS4 games?
 Or automatically save your Discover Weekly playlists?
 Read on to discover how to do all this and more below.

-We've started with some beginner tricks, but further on you'll find sections on how to boost your home Spotify setup, ways to make it your running companion, tips for getting Spotify in your car, clever ways to boost its music discovery powers, plus our favourite new Spotify apps and accessories.
-Let's get fine-tuning...
+We’ve started with some beginner tricks, but further on you’ll find sections on how to boost your home Spotify setup, ways to make it your running companion, tips for getting Spotify in your car and clever ways to boost its music discovery powers, plus our favourite new Spotify apps and accessories.

 1) Embrace playlist folders